FastDevCo/react-intro/pre-material.md

 * install Node.js (preferably the most recent LTS version)
 * install npm
-* install webpack (we are using webpack 2)
+* install webpack (we are using webpack 2) (optional to install globaly because the course dependencies install it whatsoever)
-* any easy static web server (python2 or python3 has a good one for this course)

 **!! this is NOT a comprehensive guide, please refer to search engines and online tutorials if you encounter problems !!**